willderazevedo/page-flipper/README.md

 ## Features

 - **Custom Post Type:**
-  - A new post type for digital books.
+  - A new post type called digital books.
   - Exclusive categories for digital books.
 - **Book Builder:**
-  - Upload images for book pages.
+  - Upload images to create pages.
   - Reorder pages.
   - Add and remove pages.
   - Add **interactive hotspots**, such as: